 Admission to our program is centralized and highly competitive.
 The program is entirely in English with a duration of 4-6 years.
 During their first year, students should take at least one advanced course, participate in research projects, and pass a candidacy exam.
 Doctoral students also participate in the teaching activities of the school as teaching assistants and therefore acquire teaching skills.
 The program supports all admitted students financially at competitive salaries.

 Applications must be submitted prior to December 15.
 This is the primary deadline for admission to the program, with an invitation to our Open House for the fellowship recipients.
-There is a secondary round of admissions starting April 15 where a relatively much smaller number of candidates who did not apply in the first round are considered.
+There is a second round of admissions with the deadline of April 15 where a relatively much smaller number of candidates who did not apply in the first round are considered.

 Application, Step by Step